 What is a Craft Artist?

-A craft artist is someone who uses a variety of materials and techniques to create art for sale and exhibition.
-They create handmade objects such as pottery, glassware, textiles, or other objects that are usually designed to be functional, but sometimes the original works of art have only aesthetic value rather than a functional one.
+A craft artist uses a variety of materials and techniques to create art for sale and exhibition.
+They create handmade objects such as pottery, glassware, textiles, or other objects that can be designed to be either functional or to have aesthetic value only.

 What does a Craft Artist do?

 Craft artists create artwork and other objects that are visually appealing.
-Most artists work with their hands and must be good at manipulating tools and materials to create their art.
+Most artists work with their hands and are good at manipulating tools and materials to create their art.
 This usually requires significant skill in one or more art form.
-They must have active imaginations to develop new and original ideas for their work.
+They also have active imaginations to develop new and original ideas for their work.

 Craft artists typically do the following:

-- Use techniques such as knitting, weaving, glass blowing, painting, drawing, or sculpting
+- Use their talent for knitting, weaving, glass blowing, painting, drawing, or sculpting

 - Develop creative ideas or new methods for making art